slavafive/Storm-Viewer/README.md

 ## Description

-The app based on [Project 1](https://www.hackingwithswift.com/read/1/overview) on Hacking with Swift
+The app based on [Project 1](https://www.hackingwithswift.com/read/1/overview) and [Project 3](https://www.hackingwithswift.com/read/3/overview) on Hacking with Swift

 The app that contains a collection of images organized in UITableView: